nicolemunoz99/employee-roster/README.md

 - $ npm run be-start (start api/client server)
 - $ npm run react-dev (compile and watch client files)
 - In browser go to http://localhost:8080/employees to view app
-NOTE: login page won't work on your local machine as it is configured for the deployed version
+NOTE: login page redirects to the deployed version, so just visit the /employee route

 URLs for the server and database are in /urls.js and /api/urls.js, respectively.